 - Stealth Pun: Gunslinger has a lot of these.

 - Steam Punk: The first proper Steam Punk episode in Doctor Who.
 The Wild West with street lights ten years too early, a cyborg gunslinger, and it's gorgeous.

 - Taking the Bullet: Isaac takes a laser blast for Kahler-Jex.

 - Time Skip: The Doctor and his Ponds are spending less and less time with each other, and the Doctor now lists his age as 1200.

 - Trailers Always Lie: Promos would have you convinced the Gunslinger was a straight-up villain.
 It's a bit more complicated than that.

-- Transsexual: The male horse calls himself Susan, and wants his owner to respect his life choices.
+- Transsexual: The male horse calls herself Susan, and wants her owner to respect her life choices.

 - Undertaker: Mercy's undertaker fits the trope down to the tape measure, which he uses on the Doctor both times they meet.

 - Was Once a Man: The Gunslinger.Gunslinger: Make peace with your Gods.